Graduate Assistant Handbook

-The duration of the graduate assistant contract is stipulated in the contract with specific beginning and ending dates.
+The duration of the graduate assistantship is stipulated in the GA Agreement, with specific beginning and ending dates.
 A graduate assistant cannot complete his or her assigned hours to begin another student assignment at the university.
 The maximum number of years that a graduate student can be appointed to an assistantship is three (3), or six (6) academic semesters.
 Students must re-apply for their assistantships each academic year.
 Be sure to check your department’s specific rules concerning continuing assistantships during internships or student teaching.

 Re-Appointment of Graduate Assistantship

 Re-appointment of a graduate assistantship for the next academic year is not automatic.
 It is based on the academic or service unit's needs, the availability of departmental funding, satisfactory work performance by the student, and successful progress toward earning a graduate degree.
 Your supervisor will determine if your job performance is favorable and will approve the re-appointment.
 The Graduate Dean will be notified immediately if re-appointment is not granted.

 To remain eligible for an assistantship, the GA must complete all duties satisfactorily and maintain a minimum cumulative graduate GPA of 3.0.
 GA's who are not in good academic standing will be required to relinquish their appointments.
 The graduate assistant must also submit a re-application form to the College of Graduate Studies prior to the start of each academic year.
 The reapplication requires signature approval of the supervisor or Department Chair.
 Award notifications for each academic year will be made by August 1.
 The re-application form can be found at http://www.apsu.edu/grad-studies/graduate-assistantships-financial-support/graduate-assistant-forms.php.